katt64/configs/README.md

 repository to store my configuration files that I've worked my blood and sweat on **literally**!

+All my configuration files are curated from the rootfs `/`, because it has been found that `/etc/` contains quite a few interesting configurations I've made.
+Thus, user configurations start in `configs://home/katt/`, where `configs://` denotes the rootfs of this repository.
+Files that could be a concern for my security have not been included.
+You may use the `tree` (app-text/tree) utility to visualize the directory hierarchy.

 So, there you go.
 Browse away, it's here for ya.
 You may modify it to fit your needs.